-At Summer Fling, 24 policy resolutions will emerge from the six regions as priority resolutions and be debated.
-It is up to a coin toss whether federal or provincial policies will be debated first.
+At Summer Fling, 12 policy resolutions will emerge from the six regions as priority resolutions and be debated.
 Further, which of the policies go first at that point is up to the Chair of the policy sessions at Summer Fling, which happens also to be the OYL Policy Director.

 The procedure for Summer Fling will be announced priorly to all successful policy authors presenting at Summer Fling and will likely resemble the one used at RPPs.